towitter/academic-kickstart/content/author/admin/_index.md

 +++

 Hi, I am Tobias.
-I am a PhD researcher at the School of Business and Economics at Humboldt-University of Berlin.
-I work as a research assistant at the Institute of Accounting and Auditing, Chair of Joachim Gassen.
-I started my PhD in 2017.
-Before that, I worked as a lecturer at Beuth University and consultant at the German statutory pension insurance scheme.
+I am a PhD researcher at Humboldt-University of Berlin.
+I work as a research assistant at the Institute of Accounting and Auditing at the chair of Joachim Gassen.
+Before that, I worked as a lecturer at Beuth University of Applied Sciences and advisor and caseworker at the German statutory pension insurance scheme.

-My research focuses on determinants of transparency and interactions of financial market participants and its impact on transparency.
-I am especially interested in firm-government interactions and how they influence the output and transparency of both firms and governments.
+My research interests include interactions of firms and government agencies, and its consequences for investment and transparency.
+More broadly, I am interested in the way a firm's environment promotes or prevents firm transparency.